Bad Moves, Good Vibes at SXSW - On Tap Magazine

 Bad Moves, Good Vibes at SXSW

 Bad Moves makes the 90s kid in me perk right up, transporting me back to the days of (early, and therefore good) blink-182 and other pop punk guilty pleasures.
-The DC-based foursome took the stage at Sidewinder last night, kicking off the Don Giovanni Records showcase at SXSW.
+The DC-based foursome took the stage at Sidewinder on Tuesday night, kicking off the Don Giovanni Records showcase at SXSW.

 Nevertheless, I was still geeking out about the orange Wes Anderson bag and continued to have all the happy music geek moments when Bad Moves took the stage and played an energetic, impossibly catchy set that had everyone moving (impressive given that this was one of the first shows of the night and most everyone was still sober and recovering from a long night of music – or travel, in our case).

-Emma Cleveland (bass) David Combs and Katie Park (guitar) and Daoud Tyler-Ameen (drums) offer something unique to a lot of bands in that they all sing – and harmonize quite well – in most of their songs.
-They even offer up layered hooks, often pairing female and male vocals together as they carry the tune.
+Emma Cleveland (bass), David Combs and Katie Park (guitar), and Daoud Tyler-Ameen (drums) offer something unique to a lot of bands in that they all sing – and harmonize quite well – in most of their songs.
+They even include layered hooks in some of their songs, often pairing female and male vocals together as they carry the tune.
 The effect works, and you’re drawn in and start to sing along with them in your head (there’s something to be said for the beauty of simple lyrics, no?)

 The band tackles a range of subjects, from climate change to having “gay feelings at church camp,” and approaches them all with the same combination of playfulness and serious musicianship.
 Their look – orange bag aside – is cool too, with a mermaid tint to Park’s short locks and a shaggy mop on Combs.
-My favorites were Cleveland’s little punk bounce throughout the set, and the line “Being no one isn’t so bad” repeated in “Get Slow,” which gave me all the angsty feels of my formative years.
+My favorite set moments were Cleveland’s little punk bounce in multiple songs, and the line “Being no one isn’t so bad” repeated in “Get Slow,” which gave me all the angsty feels of my formative years.
 Ah, teen feelings.

-The band’s single, “Cool Generator,” is definitely fun too, though not my fave.
-It does have a cute music video though, and a super catchy hook.
+The band’s single, “Cool Generator,” is definitely fun too, though not my fave of the set.
+It does have a cute music video, and a super catchy hook.
 The set was memorable, and I’d love to catch them back on our home turf again for a longer show.
-Check back later this week after I chat with the band and find out who owns the orange bag (are you tired of hearing about it yet, cause Trent definitely is).
+Check back later this week after I chat with the band and find out who owns the orange bag.
+(Are you tired of hearing about it yet?
+Because Trent definitely is).

 Learn more about Bad Moves here.